MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 A registration MUST include the following fields:

 * Protocol: Typical short name for the transport protocol.
-* Identification Sequence: The precise set of octet values that identifies the protocol, subject to the requirements in {{transport-key}}.
+* Identification Sequence: The precise sequence of 1 to 255 octet values that identifies the protocol.
 * Reference: Pointer to text specifying use of this transport with HTTPS.

 Values to be added to this name space require Expert Review (see
 {{!RFC5226}}, Section 4.1).
-Identification Sequences MUST NOT collide with values in the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry, and MUST contain only octets from the ranges 0x61-7a (a-z) and 0x30-0x39 (0-9).
+Identification Sequences MUST NOT collide with values in the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry, and SHOULD contain only id-characters according to this definition:

+    id-character = ALPHA_LC / DIGIT / "-" / "." / "_"

 ### Initial contents